etfre/gmapsbounds/README.md

 <h2>To Do</h2>
 * Better pixel color detection around city names

-* Better handling of polygon overlap, include inner boundaries

 * It would be nice to eventually run this in a headless browser.
-PhantomJS and Google Maps don't seem to play nicely at the moment, so this might require some creativity.
+Google Maps can't seem to figure out the appropriate level to auto-zoom in PhantomJS though, so this might require some creativity.